Reigning BMX gold medalist Connor Fields stretchered off

-TOKYO (AP) — Reigning BMX racing gold medalist Connor Fields of the United States has been carried off on a stretcher after crashing in the third semifinal heat at the Tokyo Olympics.
+TOKYO (AP) — Reigning BMX racing gold medalist Connor Fields of the United States was carried off on a stretcher after crashing in the third semifinal heat at the Tokyo Olympics.
+USA Cycling said in a statement Friday that Fields was under observation at a hospital.
+He is “awake, stable and awaiting further medical evaluation,” according to the governing body.

 Fields was fourth after his opening two heats and landed hard off a jump heading into the first turn in the third run.
 The 28-year-old from Las Vegas slammed into the turn and lay on the track as medical personnel rushed out to help him.